jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 20. Resize the **Gallery1** control on your **Screen1** in the Power App to only take up the heading of the screen.
 I resized it to the Height of 129 pixels.
      ![GalleryHeight](./img/GalleryHeight.png)

 21. We will need to add an Azure Databricks connection to our data source so that the Power App can display the fields from Azure Databricks as necessary.
 It is important to understand this connection is independent of the Power BI datasource you created earlier.
-Later on we will tie the two together via a Power BI specific command.<BR>In the left navigation bar click on *Data* and then click the **Add data** button. and select **Azure Databricks** under **Connectors**.
+Later on we will tie the two together via a Power BI specific command.<BR>In the left navigation bar click on *Data* and then click the **Add data** button. and select **Azure Databricks** under **Connectors**.<br>
      ![PowerAppsAddData](./img/PowerAppsAddData.png)

 22. Under the Azure Databricks connection, set the following fields and click **Connect**.